burncycl/blinkstick-audio-led-visualizer/README.md

 ```

 ### Network Mode Visualizations
+### Auto-Discovery
+If no *receive_nodes.list* file is provided, Auto Discovery will be used.
+Transmit node (the one with the input device) will listen for broadcast packets on port 50000 from available receive nodes.
+Receive nodes (the one being sent LED visualization information) will Announce via broadcast on port 50000 every 5 seconds.
+Once the Trasmit node has discovered a Receive node, it will send an acknowledgement, telling the receive node to stop announcing.

+### List provided discovery

 On transmitting Pi (i.e. the one that is listening to the Input Device (e.g. Microphone)), Create *receive_nodes.list* and populate it with IP addresses.

 ```
 touch receive_nodes.list